-As stewards of critical infrastructure, providers of energy service, and members of the communities we serve, our priority is the health and safety of our employees and customers.
-Safety and health are considered and integrated into all work activities.
-We monitor several different key areas relating to safety philosophies and policies.
-These key metrics include the recordable incident rate (number of work-related injuries per 100 employees for a one-year period) and lost time incident rate (number of employees who lost time due to work-related injuries per 100 employees for a one-year period).
-During the years ended December 31, 2023 and 2022, our recordable incident rates were 1.34 and 1.57 and lost time incident rates were 0.45 and 0.59 on a company wide basis.
-Our five-year average safety record for the year ended December 31, 2023 was better than our industry peer group's five-year average.
+As stewards of critical infrastructure, providers of energy service, and members of the communities we serve, our top service value is the safety and well-being of our employees and customers.
+We integrate safety and health into every aspect of our business, continuously monitoring various areas related to safety practices and policies.
+Key metrics include the recordable incident rate (the number of work-related injuries per 100 employees over a one-year period) and the lost time incident rate (the number of employees who miss work due to work-related injuries per 100 employees over a one-year period).
+During the years ended December 31, 2024 and 2023, our recordable incident rates were 1.65 and 1.34, respectively, and lost time incident rates were 0.57 and 0.45, respectively, on a company wide basis.
+As of December 31, 2024, our five-year average safety performance exceeded the five-year average of our industry peers.